OrquestraCD/cfn-tf-custom-types/docs/digitalocean.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/digitalocean**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `token` - (Required) This is the DO API token.
 Alternatively, this can also be specified using environment variables ordered by precedence: